betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 #### Example inclusive minutes

-Lets suppose your team is an HPC/CSE software development team.
+Let's suppose your team is an HPC/CSE software development team.
 In your case **X** is HPC/CSE software development.
 Examples of inclusive minute topics that are, by the terms offered here, within scope include...